brandonszeto/cse-15l-lab-reports/lab-report-4.md

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change. <br>

+- Yes.
+The code will look for pairs of backticks, and delete all characters, including the backticks.
+Then the code will run as usual.

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change. <br>

+- No. There is no easy way to differentiate parentheses, brackets, and escaped brackets from those that define a link.
+There will be a multitude of determing factors to check for within the code to determine whether a bracket or parentheses is not a part of a link which could include finding all pairs of brackets or parentheses.

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change. <br>

+- Yes.
+There is simply an indexOutOfBoundsException() that my code is running into, which can be avoided by tracing the root of the error.
+However, I must consider how newlines affect the character count on Windows as opposed to Linux/MacOs based systems.